MedicalDataAnalysis/Heart_Disease-Wisconsin-/_Report/report.md

 #### 2.1.3 Support Vector Machines
 __Support vector machines (SVMs)__ are a set of supervised learning methods used for classification, regression and outliers detection.

-The advantages of support vector machines are:
-- Effective in high dimensional spaces.
-- Still effective in cases where number of dimensions is greater than the number of samples.
-- Uses a subset of training points in the decision function (called support vectors), so it is also memory efficient.
-- Versatile: different Kernel functions can be specified for the decision function.
-Common kernels are provided, but it is also possible to specify custom kernels.

 ##### Parameter which makes huge difference in decision boundaries
 - Kernel